DnG-zero/CTFs/TISC 2024/Level 1.md

 ![alt text](image.png)

 Find the location on Google maps.

 The location is: **Quercia Secolare**

-There's also a Linkedin profile that was mentioned in the Update_030624.eml file https://www.linkedin.com/company/the-book-lighthouse Under the profile's posts, there will be a link to a Telegram bot
+There's also a Linkedin profile that was mentioned in the Update_030624.eml file https://www.linkedin.com/company/the-book-lighthouse

+Under the profile's posts, there's a link to a Telegram bot
 ![alt text](image-1.png)
 https://lnkd.in/g6F6MSgu

 Then give the location `Quercia Secolare` to the bot

 Flag: TISC{OS1N7_Cyb3r_InV35t1g4t0r_uAhf3n}